Wait - you can vaporize dry herbs!

 Average battery life

 Puffco Plus battery life reports are generally around 30 to 50 puffs per charge, and I guess that’s reasonable.
-It’s hard to quantify battery life for a dab pen because we all use them differently.
+It’s hard to quantify battery life for a concentrate pen because we all use them differently.
 Some take short puffs, while others chain long hits together.
 Most of us are somewhere in between.
-I would typically load a dab big enough for four to six sessions (one session is a double-press - or a 12 second heating cycle) per load, using all three power levels.
+I would typically load enough for four to six sessions (one session is a double-press - or a 12 second heating cycle) per load, using all three power levels.
 With that pattern, I would get five to six loads before recharging.

-Built-in dab tool
+Built-in loading tool

 The Puffco Plus Dart solves problems.
 It’s a ceramic loading stick in the mouthpiece that scoops your extracts.
-Just scoop, screw on the mouthpiece, and the dab is perfectly loaded into the hot zone.
+Just scoop, screw on the mouthpiece, and the wax is perfectly loaded into the hot zone.
 All without sticky fingers!
 Why doesn’t every vape pen have this?
 Seriously.
 It also serves as an internal carb cap.
 If that’s Greek to you, don’t worry.
 It’s probably the main reason the hits are surprisingly thick.

 The only thing I’m not fond of is the silicone portion of the dart.
 Purists will point to the silicone and worry about the flavor, but I don’t taste anything off with it.
-I don’t like the butt end of it that sticks out of the end of the mouthpiece.
+I don’t like the butt end of it that sticks out of the mouthpiece.
 I understand it’s necessary for the loading stick to work right.
 But it has a dimpled texture that feels like it holds onto moisture (to put it politely) from my lips.
 It’s not a deal-breaker, but I wipe it down a lot when sharing.